wladradchenko/wunjo.wladradchenko.ru/tests/README.md

-  macos/check_abi.py         does the bundle ask macOS for too much macos/check_identity.py    is the bundle the application it claims to be macos/check_launch.py      does the bundle start, and did MLT come along
+  macos/check_abi.py         does the bundle ask macOS for too much macos/check_identity.py    is the bundle the application it claims to be macos/check_launch.py      does the bundle start, and did MLT come along macos/check_plugin_gpu.py  what Metal can run, and whether the plugins know
 ```

 Run any of them directly: